 Hence, what Moses did had nothing to do with offending the work of God by making people think the blood of Christ doesn’t apply to them for their continued ongoing salvation, even in besetting sin, etc.!

 May God help all Bible believers to be alert and recognize people who dangerously teach like influential Carter Conlon and to cleave to and defend the message of the Bible, even if it means, at times, to speak out against the popular and influential.
 Please do not think as senior pastor of Times Square Church that Carter Conlon is beyond dangerous heresy.
 He certainly is not!
-Do not support Carter Conlon of Times Square Church.
-If you do, you will share in his wicked work (2 Jn.
+If you support Carter Conlon of Times Square Church, you will share in his wicked work (2 Jn.
 10,11).
-God bless you.